 Cryptography

-The use of encryption is a fundamental component is the security of a Multi-Factor Authentication mechanism.
-It is essential that only approved
+16.7.35.
+The use of encryption is a fundamental component in the security of a Multi-Factor Authentication mechanism.
+It is essential that only approved cryptographic protocols and algorithms are used, refer to Chapter 17 - Cryptography.

 Risk Analysis